FREQUENTLY ASKED QUESTIONS

 Where does the ride start/end?

-The ride starts and ends on the airstrip located on the historic LBJ Ranch in Stonewall, Texas.
-See directions to the Ranch on the Contact page.
-At the Start/Finish area, cyclists will find the bib pick up area and food tent.
+The ride starts and ends on the airstrip on the historic LBJ Ranch in Stonewall, Texas.
+See directions to the Ranch on the Maps & Directions page.
+At the Start/Finish area, cyclists will find the bib pick-up area and food tent.

 Where do we park?